RonaldBarnes/fullstack-twitter-clone/Readme.md

 This project features:
 * MongoDB
-* JavaScript Web Tokens for user authentication
+* JSON Web Tokens for user authentication
+* Express routing
 * ...

 See branches for active code (under review before merging to master):